-- (2) Management of Common Open Space. - (3) The aApplicant must submit a plan for management of Common Open Space and common facilities that: - (a) Allocates responsibility and standards for the maintenance of the Common \odot Open Sepace and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements; - (b) Estimates the costs and staffing requirements needed for maintenance and operation of, and insurance for, the Common Open Sspace, and outlines the means by which such funding will be obtained or provided; - (c) Provides that any changes to the plan must be approved by the Planning Board; and - (d) Provides for the enforcement of the plan. - (3) Legal Instrument for Protection of Common Open Space.
+(2) Management of Common Open Space.

+The Applicant must submit a plan for management of Common Open Space and common facilities that:

+(i) Allocates responsibility and standards for the maintenance of the Common Open Space and any facilities located thereon, including provisions for ongoing maintenance and for any required long-term capital improvements;

+(ii) Estimates the costs and staffing requirements needed for maintenance and operation of, and insurance for, the Common Open Space, and outlines the means by which such funding will be obtained or provided;

+(iii) Provides that any changes to the plan must be approved by the Planning Board; and

+(iv) Provides for the enforcement of the plan.

+(3) Legal Instrument for Protection of Common Open Space.

-The Common oOpen Sspace must be protected by a binding legal instrument that is recorded with the deed.
-The instrument must be one of the following:
+The Common Open Space must be protected by a binding legal instrument that is recorded with the deed.
+The instrument must be a permanent conservation easement held by one of the following: (i) A land trust or similar conservation-oriented nonprofit organization with legal authority to accept such easements.
+The nonprofit organization must be in good legal standing and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions;

-- (a) A permanent conservation easement held by one of the following: - (i) A land trust or similar conservation-oriented non-profit organization with legal authority to accept such easements.
-The non-profit organization must be in good legal standing and the conveyance instruments must contain all appropriate provision for retransfer in the event the organization becomes unable or chooses to not carry out its functions; or - (ii) A governmental entity with the authority to pursue goals compatible with the purposes of this ordinance.
-If the entity accepting the easement is not the Town, then a third-party right of enforcement granted to to the Town may be included in the easement. - (iii) A permanent restrictive covenant for conservation purposes granted to a governmental entity. - (iv) An equivalent legal tool, if approved by the Town Attorney and Planning Board that provides permanent protection such as a homeowners association.
-The instrument of permanent protection must include clear restrictions on the use of Common Open Space and must include all restrictions contained in this ordinance, as well as any further restrictions the Applicant chooses to place on the use of the Common Open Space.
-All legal instruments provided shall be subject to review by the Town for compliance with the requirements of this ordinance. - (v) The Common Open Space within an approved Clustered Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
-Maintenance requirements and restrictions must be listed and approved by the Planning Board as part of the conditions of approval. - (4)- Additional Common Open Space considerations: - (a) Utility rights-of-way and areas of impervious surface may be included within the protected Common Open Space but cannot be counted towards the 50% minimum area requirement (exception: historic structures and existing trails may be counted). - (b) Where possible, Common Open Space areas shall be contiguous to another Common Open Space area either within or abutting the subdivision.
-The Common Open Space should adjoin any neighboring areas of open space, other protected areas, and non-protected natural areas that would be candidates for inclusion as part of future protected open space.
+(ii) A governmental entity with the authority to pursue goals compatible with the purposes of this ordinance.
+If the entity accepting the easement is not the Town, then a third-party right of enforcement granted to to the Town may be included in the easement.

+(iii) A permanent restrictive covenant for conservation purposes granted to a governmental entity.

+(iv) An equivalent legal tool, if approved by the Town Attorney and Planning Board that provides permanent protection such as a homeowners association.

+(v) The instrument of permanent protection must include clear restrictions on the use of Common Open Space and must include all restrictions contained in this ordinance, as well as any further restrictions the Applicant chooses to place on the use of the Common Open Space.
+All legal instruments provided shall be subject to review by the Town for compliance with the requirements of this ordinance.

+(vi) The Common Open Space within an approved Clustered Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
+Maintenance requirements and restrictions must be listed and approved by the Planning Board as part of the conditions of approval.

+(4) Additional Common Open Space considerations:

+(a) Utility rights-of-way and areas of impervious surface may be included within the protected Common Open Space but cannot be counted towards the 25% minimum area requirement (exception: historic structures and existing trails may be counted).

+(b) Where possible, Common Open Space areas shall be contiguous to another Common Open Space area either within or abutting the subdivision.
+The Common Open Space should adjoin any neighboring areas of Open Space, other protected areas, and non-protected natural areas that would be candidates for inclusion as part of future protected open space. (c) All lots must be provided with safe, convenient access to the Common Open Space.
+The minimum width of an access easement to the Common Open Space is 10 feet.

-- (c) All lots must be provided with safe, convenient access to the Common Open Space. - (d) The Ceommon Oopen Sepace within an approved Conservation Clustered Subdivision is Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
-Maintenance requirements and restrictions must be listed and approved by the Planning Board Board as part of the conditions of approval - (e) The Applicant developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the homeowners'/massociationshall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.
+(d) The Applicant shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the homeowners association shall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instruments binding upon the lot owner and running with the land.